A mechanic in tabletop and video games, particularly RPGs

 , etc. and reset any harmful Standard Status Effects

-Resting is usually only allowed under specific conditions, such as not being in combat or in view of any enemies, or even only at fixed locations, such as inns
+Resting is usually only allowed under specific conditions, such as not being in combat or in view of any enemies, or even only at fixed locations

 .
 Since the only resource consumed by resting is time (and money, in case of inns), this mechanic is usually found in conjunction with an In-Universe Game Clock